A0-Lee/ruby-Whamazone/README.md

 Author Notes:
 -----------------------------------------
-Any concerns or issues related to the project are addressed here in this file (e.g. copyright issues, design and code issues etc.).
+Any documentation and concerns or issues related to the project are addressed here in this file (e.g. copyright issues, design and code issues etc.).

 Testing and Development: